 Graduate and professional (MD and JD) students will have their entire credit balance paid to them on the first check.

-In all cases personal payments (cash, checks, or credit cards) and VA payments are held until after the end of the drop/add period which is the 15th day of the term.
+In all cases personal payments (cash, checks, or credit cards) are held until after the end of the drop/add period which is the 15th day of the term.

 To see the credit balance refund schedule go to the Credit Balance Refund Schedule.